 Peugeot claims the e-308 has impressive charging capabilities and can recharge to 80% in under half an hour.
 The hatchback also comes with eco, normal and sport drive modes too.
 This stunning car looks to be a firm favourite.

-With an 800-volt charging system, 592 horsepower and 373-mile range (which could get you from London to Edinburgh on a single charge), it also packs a punch and looks to be a great choice for the long-distance driver.
+The new e-tron batteries have improved charging performance, charging from 10% to 80% in just over 30 minutes.
+Boasting an impressive 330-mile range (which could get you from London to Carlisle on a single charge), it also packs a punch and looks to be a great choice for the long-distance driver.

 Audi A6 e-tron